AWS VPC Lattice – Service-to-Service Networking

 • Most important difference between eth0 and eth1 is that eth0 cannot be dynamically attached or detached from a running instance.

-• Primary ENIs (eth0) is created automatically when an EC2 instance is launched and are also deleted automatically when the instance is terminated unless the administrator has changed a property of the ENI to keep it alive afterwards.
+• Primary ENIs (eth0) are created automatically when an EC2 instance is launched and are also deleted automatically when the instance is terminated unless the administrator has changed a property of the ENI to keep it alive afterwards.

 • Multiple elastic network interfaces are useful for use cases: